FDA advisers move COVID-19 shots closer for kids under 5

 COVID-19 shots for U.S. infants, toddlers and preschoolers moved a step closer Wednesday.

-The Food and Drug Administration’s outside vaccine advisers gave a thumbs-up to Moderna’s two shots for the littlest kids.
-The panel is set to vote later Wednesday on whether to also recommend Pfizer’s three-shot series for those youngsters.
+The Food and Drug Administration’s vaccine advisers gave a thumbs-up to vaccines from Moderna and Pfizer for the littlest kids.

 “This is a long-awaited vaccine,” said one panel member, Dr. Jay Portnoy of Children’s Hospital in Kansas City, Missouri.
 “There are so many parents who are absolutely desperate to get this vaccine and I think we owe it to them to give them a choice to have the vaccine if they want to.”